 I believe that modern digital designers must have broad knowledge of the entire design stack, from devices to software.
-My research interests include low-power digital design and efficient energy modeling to inform architectural design space exploration.
+My research interests include low-power VLSI design and fine-grained dynamic frequency and voltage scaling for energy-efficient processors.

-I am working on the Raven project for energy-efficient multicore mobile processors with fine-grained DVFS.
-We taped out a chip in 28nm FD-SOI last September.
+I am part of the Raven project team.
+We are designing energy-efficient multicore processors with fine-grained DVFS.
+Here is a brief summary of the project for a general audience.
+We taped out a chip in 28nm FD-SOI in September 2013.

-I am working to develop better layout algorithms for DREAMER, an efficient fabric for digital hardware emulation.
+I worked on VLSI design for DREAMER, an efficient fabric for digital hardware emulation.

 I helped to design an LPDDR2 memory controller.

 I am the fearless leader of Electrical Engineering Outreach @ Berkeley.
 We orchestrate science demos for students at underserved Bay Area schools.
 Contact me if you're interested in getting involved or in a visit to your classroom.

 I taught two years of Algebra II at Cesar Chavez High School in Washington, DC.